BlaineDev/431-classes-2022/class10/README.md

 ## Announcements

-1. Feedback on the Minute Paper after Class 09 will be available **by class time**.
+1. Feedback on the Minute Paper after Class 09 [is now available](https://bit.ly/431-2022-min09-feedback).
+Thanks for completing the form, everyone!
 2. Since the audio stopped after 13 minutes of Class 08, I built a brief (11 minute) re-recording of the slides from Class 08, where I (very quickly) walk through all of the slides, since we had this problem.
 You should find this recording (called 431 Class 08 (brief re-recording)) in the Zoom link on our Canvas page.
 3. We have adjusted the Zoom information for the Saturday 7:00 to 8:30 PM TA office hours so that we'll (we hope) no longer have problems with that session.
 4. I made a mistake in trying to correct Lab 03 on Tuesday evening, but fixed it back to the original plan on Wednesday afternoon.
 Here's the link to [the correct PDF of Lab 3 instructions](https://github.com/THOMASELOVE/431-labs-2022/blob/main/lab03.pdf).